7 Habits of Highly Effective People

 2. Begin with the End in Mind

-This habit pushes us to be intentional, not just about big decisions but even in how we approach daily life.
+This habit pushes us to be intentional, how we approach our daily life?
 Whether it’s a project, a relationship, or even a conversation, starting with a clear purpose helps us navigate with confidence and clarity.

 3. Put First Things First